 Landlords and tenants each have their own repair responsibilities.
-This is outlined in the Landlord and Tenant Act 1985, which applies to all tenancies of a term of under seven years.
-However, although these regulations have been on the book for many years, there is still a great deal of confusion surrounding this issue amongst both landlords and tenants.
+This is outlined in the Landlord and Tenant Act of 1985, which applies to all tenancies with terms under seven years.
+However, although these regulations have been on the books for many years, there is still a great deal of confusion surrounding this issue amongst both landlords and tenants.

 Landlords must make sure their homes are suitable for human habitation.
 But what makes a house uninhabitable?
 The Act states that if a house is defective in one or more of the following areas, it must be brought up to standard before it is let out:

 - Water supply

 - Drainage and plumbing